dwjoyce/pythonbook/appendices/Glossary.rst

     ..
 Reading files

     file
         A resource for storing information, based on some kind of duration storage.
-It is usually persistent, so retains its state when the computer is turned off.
+It is usually :term:`persistent`, so retains its state when the computer is turned off.

+    persistent
+        Data that is saved onto secondary memory, such as an SD card, so that it can be used after the program is restarted.

     ..
 Writing files